NeuroDataDesign/orange-panda-f16s17/ProblemStatement.md

    1. What does success look like at defined points along the roadmap?
         A certain milestone would be a certain number of people using this gadget.
 Or actual effect on suicide rate in a small region.
    1. After 10 years, what does moderate success look like?
 What about huge success?
-                Moderate success would be a slight drop in suicide rate and a huge success would be an item thatís not uncommon to see for the household along with a great drop in suicide rates.
+                Moderate success would be a slight drop in suicide rate and a huge success would be an item that‚Äôs not uncommon to see for the household along with a great drop in suicide rates.